Result for massage in Therapies

 As a result of illness, surgery, or in some cases insufficient physical activity, the functioning of the lymphatic system may be compromised.
 This can lead to a build-up of lymph, which manifests as swelling[3] in a particular area such as an arm or a leg, and a chronic case of this type of swelling is called ‘lymphoedema’.

 Lymphatic drainage massage can help alleviate lymphoedema, as well as less severe instances of swelling, by encouraging the circulation of fluid through the lymphatic vessels.
 It often involves using effleurage, or gliding motions, to help move the lymph fluid[4] away from the swollen area.
 Manual lymph drainage is often part of a therapeutic program to manage congestion in the lymphatic system[5], and may be complemented by the application of compression bandages or special garments designed to limit swelling.
-Benefits of lymphatic drainage
+General benefits of manual lymphatic drainage include reduced swelling, improved circulation and immune function[6], as well as overall systemic detox and stress reduction.
+Manual lymph drainage is reported to be beneficial for reducing the pain[7] of menstrual issues, and it may be recommended after surgery[8] to reduce swelling and bruising.
+This therapy may also provide relief from pregnancy issues such as fluid retention and swelling in the lower limbs[9].

 Many women experience lymphoedema after having lymph nodes removed during surgery for breast cancer, and there is evidence to suggest that manual lymph drainage might play an important role[10] alongside other therapies to treat this condition.
 Research suggests it may help reduce postoperative swelling of the face after the removal of wisdom teeth[11].
 Lymphatic drainage has also been studied as a possible strategy for alleviating the symptoms of rheumatoid arthritis[12].

 Lymphatic drainage is one of several types of massage therapy that may alleviate the symptoms of fibromyalgia, and is reported to possibly be more effective than connective-tissue massage[13] in this application.
 Research suggests manual lymphatic drainage may support muscle regeneration in athletes practising martial arts, possibly reducing the risk of sports injuries[14].
+Lymphatic drainage practitioners are usually massage therapists who have undergone specialist training[15] to understand the lymphatic system and learn techniques for promoting lymph circulation.

 To begin, your practitioner will obtain a detailed medical history from you, and ask you about the specific swelling, lymphoedema or other condition that has prompted you to seek treatment.
 You will need to remove some clothes for the lymph drainage massage, but you will be provided with towels[16] so you don’t feel exposed.